CodeRichBob/Eqa/README.md

   - x0 = 2.0
   - x0 = 4.0

-- We use matplotlib to plot the function, using plot.py script.
+- We use matplotlib to plot the function, run plot.py script.

 - Run the python script another.py, to view the results